NativeScript/docs/content/guide/shared-element-transitions.md

 ## Troubleshooting

-- It's easy to provide mis-matching `sharedTransitionTag` between two different screens.
+- It's easy to accidentally provide mis-matching `sharedTransitionTag` values between two different screens.
 Always check for matching tags when encountering issues with Shared Element Transitions.
-- Try to avoid using `sharedTransitionTag` on `Label`'s since they usually won't exhibit expected behavior you're after.
+- Try to avoid using `sharedTransitionTag` on `Label`'s since they usually won't exhibit expected behavior.